wkhere/stackless/Doc/library/stackless/threads.rst

  * Magically move tasklets between threads to do some wonderful load balancing.
- * Magically magic away the global interpreter lock.
+ * Magically remove the global interpreter lock.
  * Solve all your scalability needs out of the box.

 But it does allow its functionality to be used flexibly, when you